Understand Your Community Economy. Make Better Decisions. Strengthen Your Community.

 Module 12.
 Public spending

-Unit V: Presentation and Graduation
+Unit V: Presentation and Certification

 For groups of 30 or more, you’ll present your Community Economists Plan (CEP) for your community and receive your certification as a Community Economist and a graduate of the Institute.